artefactory/xhec-mlops-crashcourse-2024/lessons/02-model-deployment/README.md

 ### Part 2

-In the second part, you will go from a local deployment to a deployment in a Docker container.
+In the second part, you will transition from a local deployment to a deployment in a Docker container.
 Every computer has a different set-up, with different software, operating system, and hardware installed.
-This is a problem, because we do not want our model to work only in one computer (imagine if it suddenly turns off).
+This is a problem because we do not want our model to work only on one computer (imagine if it suddenly turns off).

-Docker allows us to create a reproducible environemnt that can work in any computer that has Docker installed.
-We can use it to run our app in our local machine, on an on-premise server, or even in the cloud.
+Docker allows us to create a reproducible environment that can work on any computer that has Docker installed.
+We can use it to run our app on our local machine, on an on-premise server, or even in the cloud.

-***Attention***: having Docker Desktop installed is a *REQUIREMENT* for this part of the course.
+***Attention***: Having Docker Desktop installed is a *REQUIREMENT* for this part of the course.

-#### 5 - Create a requirements file specific for you application
+#### 5 - Create a requirements file specific for your application

 Place your requirements file in `./requirements_app.txt`